About » Patrons and Advisors

 Dr Mayer Hillman

 Concern about oversight of the crucial links between transport, planning and environmental issues led him to complete a doctoral thesis on this subject in 1970 at the University of Edinburgh.
 That same year he joined the Policy Studies Institute (formerly PEP – Political and Economic Planning) and was head of its Environment and Quality of Life Research Programme until 1992.
-He is now Senior Fellow Emeritus of the Institute.
+He is now is Senior Fellow Emeritus of the Institute.
 His studies have been concerned with transport, urban planning, energy conservation, health promotion, road safety and environment policies, and particularly the implications of climate change.

 Mayer has been a Patron of RoadPeace since 1997.